Brand positioning canvas

 Using the canvas

 Each section contains a box for “strategy“.
 This should detail your approach.
 If you are making improvements, you don’t have to work on all of this at once.
 For example, you want to focus on improving brand awareness.
 Most sections have a simple maturity scale.
 This can give you an overview of health, helping you prioritise your actions.
 This canvas includes David Aaker’s definition of Brand Equity.
 This is the measure of the perceived value of a brand-name product.
-Having a high brand equity equates to higher revenue.
+Having high brand equity translates into higher revenue.
 For example, you can charge more even when there is no difference in quality, and you will see higher retention rates.
-Detail on each aspect is provided below:
+Details on each aspect are provided below:

 Brand essence - Containing brand values, personality and your positioning statement.